Step 2. Set Mocap Zone

 • Adjust the Height slider to set the vertical size of the capture volume.

-• Drag the circle to reposition the center of the mocap zone.
+• If you want to adjust the center of the mocap zone, drag the circular handle.

 1